zakariaaad/AngularCRUDApplication/README.md

 Table Employee_members
 you have to import database in phpmyadmin

-This project is for managin employee & particing the angular framework
+This project is for managing employee & particing the angular framework

+ADD - View - GET LIST